Relations with national, European and international institutions and advocacy actions

 Intesa Sanpaolo participates in the tables promoted by the EMF-ECBC in the Energy Efficient Mortgage Initiative, in order to consolidate best market practices and dialogue with EU institutions.
 This initiative, in addition to our EU peers, also involves the ABI and Italian banks.

-Collaboration with European trade associations continued on these issues, which saw the participation of Intesa Sanpaolo experts in the thematic working groups that defined the industry's positions on the main European initiatives in the digital field.
+Collaboration with European trade associations continued on topics related to the digitalization of the banking sector, which saw the participation of Intesa Sanpaolo experts in the thematic working groups that defined the industry's positions on the main European initiatives in the digital field.

-On the subject of Artificial Intelligence, the Group has followed the legislative process on the AIA-Artificial Intelligence Act, now adopted, also with a view to its strong commitment to the principles of responsible AI. monitoring the evolution of the regulamentation.
+On the subject of Artificial Intelligence, the Group continues to monitor developments in the AI regulatory framework (AI Act), responding to public consultations and following the simplification proposals published at the end of 2025, also with a view to its strong commitment to the principles of responsible AI.

 Banking regulations

-From the point of view of banking regulation, the Institutional Affairs Directorate (DIA) during 2024 followed the legislative process relating to i) the implementation of the new legislation on capital requirements, ii) the management of banking crises and the completion of the Banking Union, iii) initiatives regarding financial services and capital markets and iv) legislative proposals regarding retail credit.
+From the point of view of banking regulation, the Institutional Affairs Directorate (DIA) during 2025, by way of example, followed the legislative process relating to i) the implementation of the new legislation on capital requirements, ii) the management of banking crises and the completion of the Banking Union, iii) initiatives regarding financial services and capital markets and iv) to the review of the European securitisation framework.

 Financial markets

-As regards the financial markets, the regulatory initiatives falling within the scope of the new EU action plan on the Capital Markets Union (CMU) are monitored and object of advocacy.
+As regards financial markets, all regulatory initiatives falling within the scope of the new Savings and Investments Union (SIU) Strategy, which builds on the EU’s previous Capital Markets Union (CMU) action plan, are being monitored and are the subject of advocacy activities.
 As regards the CMU, the ESAP (European Single Access Point Regulation) legislative initiative was carefully followed.
 The initiative aims to promote the establishment of a platform that acts as a single and centralized point at EU level for free access to relevant information (including ESG information) on EU companies, financial and non-financial, listed and unlisted (including SMEs) subject to potential investment, in order to give them greater visibility towards investors.

-The following European legislative initiatives were also the subject of attention: i) Listing Act, aimed at promoting access to the capital market for SMEs; ii) EMIR 3.0, which revisits the regulatory framework of derivatives clearing houses, also essential from a post-Brexit perspective; iii) the revision of the regulation on central depositories (CSDR).
+The following European legislative initiatives were also the subject of attention: i) Listing Act, aimed at promoting access to the capital market for SMEs; ii) EMIR 3.0, which revisits the regulatory framework of derivatives clearing houses, also essential from a post-Brexit perspective; iii) the revision of the regulation on central depositories (CSDR); (iv) initiatives on Savings and Investment Accounts (SIA) and on financial education; and (v) the Market Integration and Supervision (MISP) package, presented at the end of 2025.

 Internal information channels on European regulations